nelson777/s3-cancelable-ul-stream/README.md

 A pipeable write stream which uploads to Amazon S3 using the multipart file upload API.

-**NOTE: This module is deprecated after the 2.1.0 release of the AWS SDK on Dec 9, 2014, which added [`S3.upload()`](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#upload-property).
+**Former note from the original author: This module is deprecated after the 2.1.0 release of the AWS SDK on Dec 9, 2014, which added [`S3.upload()`](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#upload-property).
 I highly recommend switching away from this module and using the official method supported by AWS.**

+**NOTE**: I still think this simplifies things so I'm activating it

 [![NPM](https://nodei.co/npm/s3-upload-stream.png?downloads=true)](https://www.npmjs.org/package/s3-upload-stream)

 ### Changelog

-#### 1.0.6 (2014-10-20)
+#### 1.0.7 (2020-05-12)

-Removing global state, and adding pause and resume functionality.
+Allow cancelation of the upload

 [Historical Changelogs](CHANGELOG.md)